15 Cool Places to Check Out in Siesta Key On Your Florida Gulf Coast Vacation

 Siesta Key Breeze Trolley

-Tourist islands aren’t renowned for great public transportation, but that’s simply not the case here.
 The impressive Siesta Key Breeze Trolley is the key (pun intended!) to exploring Siesta Key in one day.
-The best part about it?
+And our favorite part about it?
 It’s free!

-The Breeze Trolley operates from 10 am to 10 pm every day of the week, except Friday and Saturday, when the trolley runs until midnight.
 The colorful trolley on wheels begins in Siesta Village and makes its way down to Turtle Beach at the southern tip of the island.
 The two main roads the trolley drives along are Beach Road and Midnight Pass Road, allowing you to avoid needing to search for parking spots.
+(And in our experience, that isn’t always easy at the more popular seaside spots!)

 Now that you’re rushing out to cancel your rental car, click here to see a map of the route.